-- The basics of ethics, transference, and countertransference that are fundamental to ethical professional practice, with an emphasis on learning about relational ethics to prevent client harm and increase client benefit.
+- The basics of ethics, transference, and countertransference that are fundamental to ethical professional practice, with an emphasis on learning about relational ethics and our own motivations when we are in a responsible role, in order to prevent client harm and increase client benefit.

 Professional ethical dilemmas and unexpected ethical pitfalls tend to occur more often in the midst of extraordinary states of consciousness.
 Sharing intense, profound states has the potential to bring to the surface compelling, often unconscious, fears, needs, and longings in both clients and professionals.
 These experiences challenge and stretch us and act as catalysts for us to grow in our professional roles for the welfare of our clients.
 In growing professionally we gain personal insight and compassion for ourselves as well.

 Extraordinary states can be viewed on a continuum.
 Reverie, guided relaxation, acupuncture and relaxing massage invite extraordinary states at the more “ordinary” end of deep states of consciousness.
 Lucid dreaming, childbirth, spiritual awakenings, mystical experiences, trauma regression, entheogenic medicines, and extreme grief and loss can extend consciousness into less familiar territory.

 The degree of our willingness to delve into what is sometimes the shadowed realms of our own motivations, desires, and fears will determine the extent of our ability to make consciously caring, flexible, ethical choices in support of right relationship.